matthiasgeihs/fhe_string/README.md

 - Everywhere, check that values from `k.create_trivial` are not part of output.
 (This would leak information to third party.)
   - In particular, in `split.rs`, when creating `FheOption.is_some` and `FheOption.start` for string slices, use proper encryption instead of `create_trivial`.
 - Use public key for encryption.

+## Acknowledgements
+This project has been developed for the [Zama Bounty Program](https://github.com/zama-ai/bounty-program), specifically for the bounty ["Create a string library that works on encrypted data using TFHE-rs"](https://github.com/zama-ai/bounty-program/issues/80).